SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *Maybe next time…*

 Fluttershy looks at Pinkie warily before leaving it be.
-"That's good to hear."
+"That's... good to hear."

-They trot together for the rest of the trip in silence, eventually making it to the flower picking spot.
+They trot together in silence for the rest of the trip, eventually making it to the flower-picking spot.

 "We're here," Fluttershy says before setting down her empty baskets on the ground.